 Clients he advised include AccuWeather, Astellas, Autodesk, Bayer, BlackBerry, DSP Group, Driscolls, Facebook, Fujitsu, Hitachi, Infineon, Intel, Novartis, Moody’s, Nikon, OculusVR, On Semiconductor, Otto Group, Panasonic, Stryker, Technicolor, and Toshiba, among others.

 Mr. Pichler holds advanced degrees in law in the U.S. and Germany.
-He is recognized by IAM 1000 as one of the World’s Leading Patent Professionals and by Legal 500 as a member of our Tier 1 Patent Licensing and Technology Transactions Practices.
+He is recognized by IAM 1000 as one of the World’s Leading Patent Professionals, by Legal 500 as a member of our Tier 1 Patent Licensing and Technology Transactions Practices, and by Managing IP as a Patent Star.

 Chambers USA states that Mr. Pichler is “hands down a go-to attorney for his diligence and creativity’.”
 He is also recommended by Legal 500 US as an “IP Guru” and “a uniquely technically sound and diligent lawyer” for his patent licensing and transactional work.
 Mr. Pichler is recommended by IAM Patent 1000 and described as “an excellent scholar and technician” and “a master of the deal-making arts,” who is in his “element brokering billion dollar transactions.”